RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 ### Validation of Authority

 Before issuing CA certificates or signature certificates that assert organizational authority, the CA shall validate the individual’s authority to act in the name of the organization.
 For pseudonymous certificates that identify subjects by their organizational roles, the CA shall validate that the individual either holds that role or has been delegated the authority to sign on behalf of the role.

+Practice Note: Examples of signature certificates that assert organizational authority are code signing certificates and FIPS 201 id-PIV-content-signing certificates.

 ### Criteria for Interoperation